 Patient Rights & Responsibilities

-MAROTTA PLASTIC SURGERY SPECIALISTS, P.C. is committed to providing comprehensive health care in a manner, which acknowledges the uniqueness and dignity of each patient.
+MAROTTA FACIAL PLASTIC SURGERY, PC dba MAROTTA PLASTIC SURGERY SPECIALISTS, P.C. and MAROTTA MEDICAL PLLC dba MAROTTA MEDSPA is committed to providing comprehensive health care in a manner, which acknowledges the uniqueness and dignity of each patient.
 We encourage patients and families to have clear knowledge of, and to participate in, matters and decisions relating to their medical care.

 Each patient receiving services in this facility shall actively participate in their own care and have the following rights:

 1. To be informed of these rights, as evidenced by the patient’s written acknowledgment, or by documentation by staff in the medical record, that the patient was offered a written copy of these rights and given a written or verbal explanation of these rights, in terms the patient could understand.
 The facility shall have a means to notify patients of any rules and regulations it has adopted governing patient conduct in the facility;

 2. To be treated with courtesy, consideration, respect, and recognition of the patient’s dignity, individuality, and right to privacy, including, but not limited to, auditory and visual privacy.
 The patient’s privacy shall also be respected when facility personnel are discussing the patient;

 3. To be informed of services available in the facility, of the names and professional status of the personnel providing and/or responsible for the patient’s care, and of fees and related charges, including the payment, fee, deposit, and refund policy of the facility and any charges for services not covered by sources of third-party payment or not covered by the facility’s basic rate;